syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Export-To-PDF.md

     }
 }
 {% endhighlight %}
-{% endtabs %}

 ![](SfDataGrid_images/PDF/Fontstyle.png)

-## Exporting unbound columns
+## Exporting Unbound Columns

-`SfDataGrid.GridUnboundColumns` will be exported as like `SfDataGrid.GridTextColumns` without any specific codes.
-You can customize the `SfDataGrid.GridUnboundColumns` as like `SfDataGrid.GridTextColumns` using `CellExporting` and `RowExporting` events.
+The `SfDataGrid.GridUnboundColumns` will be exported as `SfDataGrid.GridTextColumns` without any specific codes.
+You can customize the `SfDataGrid.GridUnboundColumns` as `SfDataGrid.GridTextColumns` using the `CellExporting` and `RowExporting` events.

-The below code illustrates how to create and export unbound columns.

-{% tabs %}
 {% highlight c# %}
 var unboundColumn = new GridUnboundColumn()
 {